line-em/book-blog-ts/src/content/books/2024/05_Ruthless_Vows.md

 ---
-title: "Ruthless Vows"
+title: 'Ruthless Vows'
-author: "Rebecca Ross"
+author: 'Rebecca Ross'
-year: "2024"
+year: '2024'
-month: "February"
+month: 'February'
 score: 3.75
-image: "./images/ruthlessvows.jpg"
+image: './images/ruthlessvows.jpg'
-genre: [  "Young Adult", "New Adult", "Fantasy", "Romance" ]
+genre: ['Young Adult', 'New Adult', 'Fantasy', 'Romance']
 ---

 > “Write me a story where there is no ending, Kitt.
 Write to me and fill my empty spaces.”